zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann-configuration.md

 More details can be seen in [Neural Search API]({{site.url}}{{site.baseurl}}/vector-search/api/neural/).

 ## Performance tuning
-As a kind of ANN algorithm, SEISMIC provides users with an opportunity to balance the trade-off between how accurate search results are and how fast search process can be.
+Sparse ANN provides users with an opportunity to balance the trade-off between how accurate search results are and how fast search process can be.
 In short, you can tune balance between recall and latency with following parameter settings.
-### Optimizing for recall vs speed

-- **Higher recall**: Increase `heap_factor`, increase `cluster_ratio`
-- **Higher speed**: Decrease `heap_factor`, decrease `n_postings`
-- **Balanced**: Use default values and adjust based on benchmarking

-### Memory optimization

-- Reduce `n_postings` for lower memory usage
-- Increase `approximate_threshold` to delay SEISMIC activation
-- Configure appropriate cache settings based on available memory

-### Indexing performance

-- Adjust `plugins.neural_search.sparse.algo_param.index_thread_qty` based on CPU cores
-- Consider [batch]({{site.url}}{{site.baseurl}}/ml-commons-plugin/remote-models/batch-ingestion/) size in ingest pipelines

-## Limitations and considerations

-### Current limitations

-- **Codec restriction**: Indices with `index.sparse: true` cannot use k-NN dense vector fields
-- **Not support two-phase**: Currently SEISMIC does not support hybrid search with two-phase pipeline
-- **Memory requirements**: SEISMIC requires additional memory for forward index and cluster caching
-- **Indexing overhead**: Clustering process adds computational cost during indexing

-### Best practices

-- Start with default parameters and tune based on your specific dataset
-- Monitor memory usage and adjust cache settings accordingly
-- Use SEISMIC for large-scale datasets where query performance is critical
-- Consider the trade-off between indexing time and query performance
+Check guidance in [Sparse ANN performance tuning]({{site.url}}{{site.baseurl}}/vector-search/performance-tuning-sparse/)

 ## Troubleshooting

 ### Common issues

-**SEISMIC not activating**
+**Sparse ANN not activating**
 - Check that `index.sparse: true` is set
 - Verify segment size exceeds `approximate_threshold`
 - Confirm field type is `sparse_vector`